 6 Compl.
 Ex.
-2 at ATT00129 (Draft License Agreement )
+2 at ATT00129 (Draft License Agreement).

-attachments to ensure their compliance with safety standards and specifications.
-AT&T's technicians perform a post-attachment inspection of every new AT&T attachment and conduct regular and ongoing inspections of AT&T's poles and attachments when working in the field.
+attachments to ensure their compliance with safety standards and specifications.7 AT&T's technicians perform a post-attachment inspection of every new AT&T attachment and conduct regular and ongoing inspections of AT&T's poles and attachments when working in the field.
 Duke Energy Florida does not incur costs for these inspections conducted by AT&T, so should not collect a higher rate because of them.

-14. The draft license agreement also suggests that Duke Energy Florida may have the this is true under its executed agreements, it would not provide AT&T a net material competitive advantage.
-The absence of a in the Florida JUA is reciprocal, meaning that Duke Energy Florida is also not subject to when using AT&T's poles.
-In addition, AT&T is comparable to its competitors because they-like AT&T-should never pay .
-AT&T's competitors are given 3 opportunities to avoid Assuming AT&T would pay under these terms is absurd.
+14. The draft license agreement also suggests that Duke Energy Florida may have the

+.
+If this is true under its executed agreements, it would not provide AT&T a net material competitive advantage.
+The absence of a second second second second in the Florida JUA is reciprocal, meaning that Duke Energy Florida is also not subject to when using when using AT&T's poles.
+In addition, AT&T is comparable to its competitors because they-like AT&T-should never pay AT&T's competitors are given 3 opportunities to avoid 8 9 Assuming AT&T would pay under these terms is absurd.

+9 Id.
+(Draft License Agreement 19).
+The draft license agreement also references

 7 See also, e.g., Compl.
 Ex.
 1 at ATT00097 (Florida JUA § 8.1) ("Each party shall, at its own expense and at all times, maintain all of its attachments in accordance with the specifications contained in the CODE and keep said attachments in safe condition and in thorough repair.").

 8 Compl.
 Ex.
 2 at ATT00129 (Draft License Agreement).
-9 Id.
-(Draft License Agreement).
-The draft license agreement also references

-- 15. Other potential "benefits" raised at our meetings by the executives representing the Duke companies are also not competitive benefits in my experience.
-They seem to have selected these alleged "benefits" from the types of competitive advantages that electric utilities have alleged in the past even though they do not apply under the Florida JUA.
-10 - 16.
-The Duke companies first stated there may be "benefits" to AT&T regarding permitting and make-ready, but the Florida JUA disproves the claim.
+15. Other potential "benefits" raised at our meetings by the executives representing the Duke companies are also not competitive benefits in my experience.
+They seem to have selected these alleged "benefits" from the types of competitive advantages that electric utilities have alleged in the past even though they do not apply under the Florida JUA.10 ready, the executives said AT&T may be advantaged if it pays for make-ready performed by a Duke company based on a cost schedule containing pre-set cost estimates instead of based on a per-project cost estimate, but AT&T does pay Duke Energy Florida for make-ready based on a per-project cost estimate.

+16. The Duke companies first stated there may be "benefits" to AT&T regarding permitting and make-ready, but the Florida JUA disproves the claim.
 With respect to permitting, the Duke company executives stated that AT&T would be advantaged if it was not required to submit the same permit request as its competitors, but the Florida JUA requires AT&T to complete and submit a permit application